Telefonica/mistica-ios/README.md

 Remember to initialize Mistica with you desired brand style before the initialize the UI of your app.

-In applications before iOS 13, the initialziation should be done in **UIApplicationDelegate**,
+In applications before iOS 13, the initialziation should be done in the **UIApplicationDelegate**,

 ```swift
 func application(_: UIApplication, didFinishLaunchingWithOptions _: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {